SebastianUA/Certified-Kubernetes-Application-Developer/README.md

 - None

- Application Environment, Configuration and Security - 25%
+## Application Environment, Configuration and Security - 25%

- Discover and use resources that extend Kubernetes (CRD, Operators)
+### Discover and use resources that extend Kubernetes (CRD, Operators)

 A custom resource is an object that extends the Kubernetes API or allows you to introduce your own API into a project or a cluster.
 A custom resource definition (CRD) file defines your own object kinds and lets the API Server handle the entire lifecycle.

 Examples:
 - <details><summary>Example_1: Using Custom Resource Definition (CRD):</summary>

+  TBD

 </details>